Bentz Introduces First Bill: Solving Our Shortages for Seedlings Act

 Congressman Bentz's first piece of legislation has the backing of three key House Republican cosponsors, including Ranking Member of the House Natural Resources Committee, Congressman Bruce Westerman (R-Ark.); Chairman of the Congressional Western Caucus, Congressman Dan Newhouse (R-Wash.); and Former Chairman of the Congressional Western Caucus, Congressman Paul Gosar (R-Ariz.).

 The bill contains three main provisions.
-First, it directs the direct the Chief of the Forest Service to develop a national seedling strategy that assesses regional reforestation opportunities and the nursery capacity needed to meet those opportunities.
+First, it directs the Chief of the Forest Service to develop a national seedling strategy that assesses regional reforestation opportunities and the nursery capacity needed to meet those opportunities.
 Second, it provides funding for federal nurseries, which are the main supplier of seedlings for reforestation on federal lands.
 Third, it creates a new $1 billion loan program to address nursery infrastructure and build new State, Tribal, local, and private nurseries.

 "I thank Ranking Member Westerman and my colleagues for their support of my first piece of legislation in Congress," said Bentz.
 "My bill, the SOS for Seedlings Act, is tailored to meet the accelerating need of reforestation efforts due to years of devastating wildfires.
 This bill directs critically needed support to nurseries in Oregon and across our country as we scale up seedling production to an additional 1.7 billion seedlings annually to meet our country's share of the One Trillion Tree Initiative."